Dry January: 7 Tips For Reaching And Maintaining Sobriety

 Non-problem drinking is no more than two drinks per day for men, and no more than one drink per day for women, according to the Centers for Disease Control and Prevention (CDC).

-When you have trouble giving up a drink or two daily, or if you need to drink alcohol to fall asleep or feel normal, you may meet the criteria for a mild alcohol use disorder.
+When you have trouble giving up a drink or two daily, or if you need to drink alcohol to fall asleep or feel normal, you may meet the criteria for an alcohol use disorder.

 You can take an alcohol use assessment to gauge whether you meet the criteria for an alcohol use disorder.

-If you do, there are many treatment options available, from outpatient therapy sessions, to Alcoholics Anonymous support groups, to inpatient rehab programs.
+If you do, there are many treatment options available, including outpatient therapy sessions, Alcoholics Anonymous support groups, inpatient rehab programs, and more.

 This page does not provide medical advice.
 See more